 - 1. Change the projection to a "chain of chains" configuration such as depicted in Figure 5. - 2.
 For all files on all FLUs in all chains, extract the lists of written/unwritten byte ranges and their corresponding file data checksums.
-Send these lists to the tail of tails T{tails} , which will collate all of the lists into a list of tuples such as $\{\text{FName}, O{start}, O{end}, \text{CSum}, \text{FLU_List}\}$ where FLU_List is the list of all FLUs in the entire chain of chains where the bytes at the location $\{\text{FName}, O{start}, O{end}\}$ are known to be written (as of the beginning of the current repair period). - 3.
-For chain #1 members, i.e., the leftmost chain relative to Figure 5, repair all file byte ranges for any chain #1 members that are not members of the FLU_List set.
-This will repair any partial writes to chain #1 that were interrupted, e.g., by a client crash. - 4.
-For all file byte ranges B in all files on all FLUs in all repairing chains where Tail #1's value is written, send repair data B & metadata to any repairing FLU if the value repairing FLU's value is unwritten or the checksum is not exactly equal to Tail #1's checksum. - 5.
-For all file byte ranges B in all files on all FLUs in all repairing chains where Tail #1's value is unwritten \bot , force B on all repairing FLUs to also be \bot .
-11
+Send these lists to the tail of tails T{tails} , which will collate all of the lists into a list of tuples such as {FName, O{start}, O{end} , CSum, FLU_List} where FLU_List is the list of all FLUs in the entire chain of chains where the bytes at the location {FName, O{start}, O{end} } are known to be written (as of the beginning of the current repair period). - 3.
+For chain #1 members, i.e., the leftmost chain relative to Figure 5, repair files byte ranges for any chain #1 members that are not members of the FLU_List set.
+This will repair any partial writes to chain #1 that were unsuccessful (e.g., client crashed).
+(Note however that this step only repairs FLUs in chain #1.)